Robust Design - Vehicle Development under Uncertainty

 Prof. Dr.-Ing. habil.
 Fabian Duddeck

-Prof. Dr.-Ing. habil.
-Fabian Duddeck leads the research group on optimization and robustness at the Technische Universität München (TUM, Chair of Computational Mechanics, www.cm.bgu.tum.de) since 2010.
-His research is focusing on numerical methods for optimization of structures with respect of crashworthiness, NVH (noise vibration and harshness), durability, and other disciplines.
+Since 2010, Prof. Dr.-Ing. habil.
+Fabian Duddeck is the head of the research group on optimization and robustness at the Technical University of Munich (TUM, Chair of Computational Mechanics, www.bgu.tum.de/cm).
+His research is focusing on numerical methods for optimization of structures with respect of crashworthiness, NVH (noise, vibration, and harshness), durability, and other disciplines.
 In this framework, new methods for stochastic modeling and robustness assessments for different types of uncertainties (aleatoric and epistemic) are included.
 Besides standard approaches using probabilistic theory, possibilistic and special methods for early phase design are developed and applied for problems in automotive, aerospace, and civil engineering.

 All prices are exclusive of VAT.